Menu

 Article I: Name

-The name of this organization shall be the Kansas Chapter of the National School Public Relations Association or KanSPRA.
+The name of this organization shall be the Kansas Chapter of the National School Public Relations Association, or KanSPRA.

 Article II: Geographical Jurisdiction

 The geographical jurisdiction of KanSPRA shall encompass the area described as follows: the boundaries of the state of Kansas.
-KanSPRA membership is divided inot five regions: North Central, Northeast, South Central, Southeast and West.
+KanSPRA membership is divided into five regions: North Central, Northeast, South Central, Southeast and West.
 To continue in good standing, the chapter must have at least 10 members who are also NSPRA members.
 The NSPRA Executive Board shall determine the exact territory of chapter jurisdiction.

 Article III: Membership

 • KanSPRA will offer one scholarship each year to the NSPRA Seminar to the Newcomer of the Year.
-The scholarship will pay the registration fee and expenses not in excess of $500.
+The scholarship will pay the registration fee and economy travel expenses not in excess of $500.
 Nominations are open to all new members in good standing.

 Article IV: Dues